dougedmunds/clp_downloadables/README.md

-# gen
+# general downloads

 This project holds

-1. The eCLiPse constraint logic puzzle website pages were originally posted on Sourceforge around 1999-2000 (under brownbuffalo.sourceforge.net).
-They are posted here to make them generally available to anyone.
-The website is self-contained.
+1. The eCLiPse file contains the complete website of logic puzzles that I worked out using the eCLiPse Constraint Logic program.
+They were posted on Sourceforge around 1999 (under the name of brownbuffalo.sourceforge.net).
+When Sourceforge reorganized, the website got lost in the shuffle.
+The website is a single directory with puzzle descriptions, answers and code solutions.
 Install into a separate directory and run index.html in a browser.

-2. The VSIX file is replacement for the extension for VSCode of the Picat extension built by Arthur Wang (stored on Github as arthurwang.vsc-picat-9.1.21.vsix).
+2. The VSIX file is fixes the Picat extension for VSCode built by Arthur Wang.
 It modifies one line in two files so the extension works on Windows OS: extension/out/src/features/picatLinter.js  and extension/out/src/features/picatTerminal.js.
-Install it as an extension into VSCode as normal.
-It is not in the MS catalog, so click "install from VSIX" ( first click the  "..." at the top of the extensions area in VSCODE).
+I have left the other details as originally written.

+To install, click on Extensions, then click the ... at the top, then select "Install from VSIX".

 There are no packages.
-Right click and download the file(s).
+Right click and download the file(s) you want.